Help! I have a toddler refusing to eat

 Eating behaviors acquired early in life tend to persist in time.
 They will shape your child’s dietary habits for the rest of their life.
 Jeez, no pressure then?!

-Is there hope? how to get a child to eat when they refuse
+Is there hope? how to get kids to eat when they refuse

 Yes, there is hope that your picky eater will open up to new tastes and foods.